Mayo Clinic's approach

 The Mayo Clinic bariatric care team in Minnesota consists of experts from Endocrinology, Dietetics, Psychiatry and Psychology, Gastroenterologic and General Surgery, and other specialists, as needed.

 Mayo Clinic in Rochester holds a monthly bariatric surgery information session.
-The sessions are conducted by an endocrinologist, dietitian, psychologist, surgeon, and a bariatric surgery coordinator.
+The sessions are conducted by a surgeon and a bariatric surgery coordinator.
 There is no charge for the sessions and they are open to anyone who has questions about bariatric surgery.
 Information session schedule (PDF).

 To begin the bariatric surgery process at Mayo Clinic in Minnesota, use one of the following contact options: